Living in Your Home With Great Help!

 Get a list of company that provides service.

-It is good to get a company who has been in business for seven years or more.
+It is good to get a company that has been in business for seven years or more.

-The home care provider that must have liability insurance.
+The home care provider must have liability insurance.

-Ask the agency how they screen, training, the selection and the compensation of employee are vital.
+Ask the agency how they screen, train, select and compensate employees.

-Keep that list in a safe place with your documents and let your family member know where they are located.
+Keep that list of questions in a safe place with your documents and let your family member know where they are located.